Wig: Official use

-In Britain, most Commonwealth nations, and the Republic of Ireland special wigs are also worn by barristers, judges, and certain parliamentary and municipal or civic officials as a symbol of the office.
+In the United Kingdom, most Commonwealth nations and Ireland, special wigs are also worn by barristers, judges and certain parliamentary and municipal or civic officials as a symbol of the office.

 Hong Kong barristers and judges continue to wear wigs as part of court dress as a legacy of the court system from the time of British rule.

 In July 2007, judges in New South Wales, Australia, voted to discontinue the wearing of wigs in the NSW Court of Appeal.

-New Zealand lawyers and judges have ceased to wear wigs except for ceremonial occasions, such as when newly-qualified lawyers are called to the bar.
+New Zealand lawyers and judges have ceased to wear wigs except for ceremonial occasions, such as when newly qualified lawyers are called to the bar.

 In Canada lawyers and judges do not wear wigs.

 Entertainment

 A number of celebrities, including Donna Summer, Dolly Parton, Sia, Nicki Minaj, Katy Perry, Lady Gaga, Diana Ross & The Supremes, Tina Turner and Raquel Welch, popularized wigs.
 Cher has worn all kinds of wigs in the last 40 years, from blonde to black, and curly to straight.
 They may also be worn for fun as part of fancy dress (costume wearing), when they can be of outlandish color or made from tinsel.
-They are quite common at Halloween, when "rubber wigs" (solid bald cap-like hats, shaped like hair), are sold at some stores.
+They are quite common at Halloween, when "rubber wigs" (solid bald cap–like hats, shaped like hair), are sold at some stores.

 Wigs are used in film, theater, and television.
 In the Japanese film and television genre Jidaigeki, wigs are used extensively to alter appearance to reflect the Edo period when most stories take place.
 Only a few actors starring in big-budgeted films and television series will grow their hair so that it may be cut to the appropriate hair style, and forgo using a wig.

 In the theater, especially on Broadway, wigs are used to give a performer a fixed character.
 Nearly all women and many men do so not only for character design, but also to cover their microphone packs.
 Often the microphone pack goes on the actor's head, mainly to efficiently facilitate quick changes.

 An actor not wearing a wig needs to change their look every time they go on stage.
 The wig helps solidify the character's design; natural hair is different day to day.

 Convenience

 Wigs are worn by some people on a daily or occasional basis in everyday life.
 This is sometimes done for reasons of convenience, since wigs can be styled ahead of time.
 A common practice of wigs for convenience is called protective styling.
 Many use wigs to avoid damage to their natural tresses, or to create styles that may not be possible otherwise.
-They are also worn by individuals who are experiencing hair loss due to medical reasons (most commonly cancer patients who are undergoing chemotherapy, or those who are suffering from alopecia areata).
+They are also worn by individuals who are experiencing hair loss for medical reasons (most commonly cancer patients who are undergoing chemotherapy, or those who are suffering from alopecia areata).

 Some men who crossdress as women wear wigs in different styles to make their hair seem more feminine.